 And, if you’re the program director, you may even alter how you relate to those annoying complaints.

 By the way, the adjustments didn’t stop, or even reduce, the complaints.
-It did help us understand why they complained, though, and knowing that allowed us to respond more appropriately.
-You can transform a radio brand.
-It’s not always easy, but it’s do-able.
+It did help us understand why they complained, though, and knowing that allowed us to respond appropriately.
+And it provided courage to stay out of the Zone of Mediocrity.

 If you haven’t built an audience persona yet, get started by watching the webinar on demand and downloading the free template to help with your persona profile.